Lobular carcinoma in situ (LCIS)

 The diagnosis of LCIS is usually made after a small sample of tissue is removed in a procedure called a core needle biopsy.
 LCIS is also commonly diagnosed after surgery is performed for another disease such as invasive ductal carcinoma or ductal carcinoma in situ.

-What are the types of lobular carcinoma in situ?
+What is the difference between classic and pleomorphic lobular carcinoma in situ?

 There are two different types of LCIS, classic type and pleomorphic type.
 Your pathologist will determine the type based on how the abnormal cells look when examined under a microscope.
 Both classic and pleomorphic LCIS are associated with an increased risk of breast cancer but the risk is higher if the cells are pleomorphic.